|

 Lay butcher paper with a simple tree drawn on it on the floor.
 Using the wood blocks and

 brown or black paint have the children print the tree.
-Have them make green handprint leaves.
+Have

 Have them cut out an apple shape, and print the apples using the sides of their fist dipped in paint.